gromacs/gromacs/docs/user-guide/environment-variables.rst

 ``GMX_NB_MIN_CI``
         neighbor list balancing parameter used when running on GPU.
 Sets the target minimum number pair-lists in order to improve multi-processor load-balance for better performance with small simulation systems.
-Must be set to a positive integer, the default value is optimized for NVIDIA Fermi and Kepler GPUs, therefore changing it is not necessary for normal usage, but it can be useful on future architectures.
+Must be set to a non-negative integer, the 0 value disables list splitting.
+        The default value is optimized for supported GPUs (NVIDIA Fermi to Maxwell), therefore changing it is not necessary for normal usage, but it can be useful on future architectures.

 ``GMX_NBLISTCG``
         use neighbor list and kernels based on charge groups.